kubeshop/testkube/docs/docs/articles/run-tests-with-github-actions.md

 # Run Tests with GitHub Actions
+**If you need more control over your flow or to access a private cluster, use [Testkube Action](https://github.com/marketplace/actions/testkube-action) instead.**

 **Run on Testkube** is a GitHub Action for running tests on the Testkube platform.